 A patent tear duct is needed for the tears which are continuously and which wet and clear our eye surface to drain into the nose.
 Blockage of any part of this tubular system means a watery (teary) eye as well as a risk of infection (due to the overgrowth of bacteria in an area of stagnating tears).

 The tear duct is one of those structures which quite amazingly continues to develop into its final form after a child is born.

 It is for this reason that a fairly large number of completely healthy babies (5%) having gone through an otherwise completely normal uterine development, are born with a watery eye.

-Children born with a watery eye should be seen by an eye doctor specializing in Paediatric Ophthalmology so that non-invasive (non-surgical) management can be discussed with the parents.
-As in the vast majority of cases the symptoms will resolve within the first year, simple tips, such as certain massaging maneuvers can help accelerate the natural resolution.
+Children born with a watery eye should be seen by an eye doctor specialising in Paediatric Ophthalmology so that non-invasive (non-surgical) management can be discussed with the parents.
+As in the vast majority of cases the symptoms will resolve within the first year, simple tips, such as certain massaging manoeuvres can help accelerate the natural resolution.

 In those cases where the teary eye does not settle with a conservative approach, a consultation with a specialist Oculoplastic & Lacrimal Surgeon should be carried out.

 Depending on the age of the child, the pattern and severity of symptoms and relevant medical history, it is likely that some form of surgical intervention will be of value in resolving the teary eye.
 There are varying degrees of severity of a watery eye and several structural causes all of which need to be appropriately diagnosed so that the correct treatment procedure can be performed.

 What does surgery for Congenital Nasolacrimal Duct Obstruction involve?